Eric Ash: Career and research

 Ash joined the Department of Electronic and Electrical Engineering at University College in 1963, became a full professor in 1967.
 He was appointed Head of Department, and holder of the Pender Chair, in 1980.
 He was elected a Fellow of the Royal Society on 17 March 1977, and was awarded its Clifford Paterson medal shortly afterwards.
 He was elected a Fellow of the Royal Academy of Engineering in 1978.

 He worked on problems in physical electronics, ultrasonic signal processing and imaging.
 He won the Marconi Prize in 1984 "for leadership in electronic technology, including surface acoustic wave devices and optical fibre communications".

 He won the Royal Society Royal Medal in 1986, in "recognition of his outstanding researches on acoustic microscopy leading to wholly new techniques and substantial improvements in resolution of acoustic microscopes".
 He also won the Institution of Electrical Engineers' Faraday Medal.

-He is a Senior Member and Life Fellow of the Institute of Electrical and Electronics Engineers (an organisation based in the United States that complements the IET).
+He was a Senior Member and Life Fellow of the Institute of Electrical and Electronics Engineers (an organisation based in the United States that complements the IET) and a member of the Academia Europea.

-Ash became Rector of Imperial College in 1985.
-He sat on the board of British Telecom as a non-executive director from 1987–1993.
-In 1988, he was President of the IEE for one year.
+Ash became rector of Imperial College in 1985.
+He sat on the board of British Telecom as a non-executive director from 1987 to 1993.
+In 1988, he was president of the IEE for one year.
 In 1987, he was made an honorary fellow of the Royal Microscopical Society.

 After retiring as Rector in 1993, Ash was an emeritus professor in the Department of Physics at University College, 1993–1998, working on educational technology.
 He acted as CEO of the Student Loans Company 1994–1996, remaining a non-executive director of the company until the end of August 2000.

-Ash was Treasurer and Vice-President of the Royal Society 1997–2002.
+Ash was treasurer and vice-president of the Royal Society 1997–2002.
 He has also served as a trustee of a number of other organisations including the Afghan Educational Trust, the Dennis Rosen Memorial Trust, the Royal Institution, the London Science Museum and the Wolfson Foundation.
 He is a member of the Advisory Council of the Campaign for Science and Engineering and an international member of the National Academy of Engineering.

 In 2017, he was elected an Honorary Fellow of the Institute of Physics, UK.